 Level 3 Child Care Apprentices

-Pixieland Day Nursery, in Plymouth City Centre, have a fantastic opportunity for Level 2 qualified candidates to progress onto a Level 3 Apprenticeship & join their experienced team and to develop their career in child care.
+Pixieland Day Nursery, in Saltash, have a fantastic opportunity for level 2 qualified candidates to progress onto a level 3 apprenticeship and join their experienced team to develop their career in childcare.

 The Apprentice’s Role

 The right candidates must be highly trustworthy and attentive to children’s needs.
 They will carry out many tasks such as supervising children’s play time, engaging children in learning and play activities, and keeping and updating records.

 They will be working with a qualified team where they will be helping to maintain the high standards required for this position.
 They will also be required to attend staff meetings where they learn about the processes and procedures they will be following for this position.